marius-m/wt4/README.md

 ## Changelog

-Only recently started tracking versions.

-### 0.9.9.8 (Unreleased)

 ### 0.9.9.7

-- Configuration sets
+- Configuration sets (can be found in setting, will update documentation how to use)
  - Add configurations to change instance to more than one JIRA
-- Graphs (Graph representation on worked issues)
+- Graphs (Graph representation on worked issues.
+Can be opened by pressing on 'Total worked time button')
 - Move enter button to top bar for cleaner interface

 ### 0.9.9.6